 The Careers Service is pleased to offer undergraduates and PhD students the opportunity to be mentored by a professional alumnus working in your chosen field of interest, or a related profession.
 The aim of the scheme is to encourage personal and professional growth, and all eligible students are welcome to apply.
-Mentoring partnerships will officially run for just under a year from April to March (the following year) so taking part is not a one-off commitment.
+Mentoring partnerships will officially run for just under a year starting in November.

 Should the scheme become over-subscribed, priority will be given to students from disadvantaged backgrounds and underrepresented groups.
 In line with the College's Outreach criteria, we will prioritise applications from:

 - Students who have been in care

 - Students receiving the maximum Imperial Bursary

 - Students who are the first in their family to attend university

 - Black, Asian or Minority Ethnic students